Ledgy/TrainTrack/README.md

 This will open a local server running at `http://localhost:9000` serving your Lambda functions, updating as you make changes in the `src/lambda` folder.

-You can then access your functions directly at `http://localhost:9000/{function_name}`, but to access them with the app, you'll need to start the app dev server.
+You can then access your functions directly at `http://localhost:9000/{function_name}`.
+To access them with the app, you'll need to start the app dev server.

 ### Run the app dev server